Shiitake: benefits, dosage, contraindications

 Immunomodulator

-Lentinan is a polysaccharide capable of restoring or enhancing host cell reactivity to lymphocytokines, hormones, and other biologically active substances by stimulating the maturation, differentiation, or proliferation of cells involved in host defense mechanisms.
-Thus, lentinan can enhance the host's resistance against various types of cancer and infectious diseases, including acquired immune deficiency syndrome (AIDS).
-Many interesting biological activities of lentinan have been reported, including an increase in the activation of nonspecific inflammatory responses, activation, and generation of helper and cytotoxic T lymphocytes, and an improvement of immune mediators such as IL-1 and IL-3.
-On the other hand, lentinan can activate normal and alternate complement pathways and can split C3 into C3a and C3b thereby enhancing the activation of macrophages.
+Lentinan is a polysaccharide capable of restoring or increasing the responsiveness of host cells to lymphocytokines, hormones and other biologically active substances by stimulating the maturation, differentiation or proliferation of the cells involved in the host defense mechanisms.
+Thus, lentinan is able to increase the host's resistance against various types of cancer and infectious diseases, including acquired immunodeficiency syndrome (AIDS).
+Many interesting biological activities of lentinan have been reported, including an increase in the activation of nonspecific inflammatory responses, activation and generation of helper and cytotoxic T lymphocytes, and an increase in immune mediators such as IL-1 and IL-3.
+Moreover, lentinan can activate the classical and alternative pathways of the complement system and can split C3 into C3a and C3b, thereby enhancing macrophage activation.

 Usages associés